Are you spending time and resources promoting your content on Facebook, Twitter, and other social media in hopes of improving your search engines?

 After all, building online links, attracting audiences, displaying information, and sharing ideas are social.
-Therefore, there is no reason to conflict between the best SEO practices, especially since SEO rules are much more fun and rewarding place to go.
+Therefore, there is no reason to conflict between the best SEO practices, especially since SEO rules are a much more fun and rewarding place to go.

 Bilal Imtiaz is a professional eCommerce expert with four years of industry experience.
 He is currently working Motifcreatives as a marketing executive.